 The total estimated time, from the starting of the testing of the Coil system on surface to the commissioning of the detector underground is thus 20 months.
 The beam-pipe bake out and vacuum pumping could take another 3 months and the final detector check-out one additional month.
 Some contingency (2-3 months in total) is foreseen at the beginning and the end of the installation period.
-A sketch of the installation schedule is provided in Fig. 12.20
+A sketch of the installation schedule is provided in Fig. 12.16

 Concerning the detector infrastructures, not much can be said at this stage.
-The LHeC detector superconducting coil will need cryogenic services and a choice has to be made between purchas-
+The LHeC detector superconducting coil will need cryogenic services and a choice has to be made between purchasing a dedicated liquid helium refrigeration plant or profiting from the existing LHC cryogenic infrastructure to feed the detector magnet.
+The electrical and water-cooling networks present at LHC-P2 are already well sized for the new detector and only minor interventions are expected there.

-3 The actual delay depends on the level of activation and the procedure adopted for dismantling the existing detector.
+&lt;sup>2 The actual delay depends on the level of activation and the procedure adopted for dismantling the existing detector.
 Here again the experience acquired during the long shutdown LS2 with the upgrades of ALICE and LHCb and later with the ATLAS and CMS upgrades during LS3 will provide important insight for defining procedures and optimising the schedule.

-Figure 12.19: View of the LHeC detector, housed in the L3 magnet support structure, after installation at the interaction point.
+Figure 12.15: View of the LHeC detector, housed in the L3 magnet support structure, after installation at the interaction point.

-Figure 12.20: Time schedule of the sequential installation of the LHeC detector at point 2, as described in the text.
+Figure 12.16: Time schedule of the sequential installation of the LHeC detector at point 2, as described in the text.